Note: I get commissions for purchases made through links in this post.

 The quality of the Landove seems high enough, especially compared to the low price, that it’s worth seriously checking it out.
 Remember, if you prefer the larger 80mm scope, you can easily get to it on the same Amazon page via the link below.

-If this Landove scope doesn’t appeal to you but you still want an inexpensive model, check out this review.
+If this Landove scope doesn’t appeal to you but you still want an inexpensive model, check out this review of spotting scopes under $500.